 - Tooth decay is the second most common disease in the U.S. after the common cold.

-- Periodontal disease is the main reason for tooth loss in people over 35.
+- Periodontal disease is the leading cause of tooth loss in people over 35.

-- Trauma, fights, and accidents are the main reason for tooth loss in people under 35.
+- Trauma, fights, and accidents are the main reasons for tooth loss in people under 35.

-- Athletes are 60 times more likely to damage their teeth without an athletic mouthguard.
+- Athletes are 60 times more likely to sustain dental injuries without an athletic mouthguard.

-- Today, less than 10% of adults over age 65 have lost teeth.
+- Today, fewer than 10% of adults age 65 and older have lost teeth.

 - 90% of systemic diseases are diagnosed in the mouth.